cardano-acropolis/academy/README.md

 transaction can be said to be the "who".
 This could be individuals, groups of individuals, autonomous machines, oracles, or space aliens with no concept of numbers.
-The "who" is extended to be any input that fulfils the arbitrary criteria provided by the "business logic" of a "smart contract", or, simply put, a "script".
+The "who" is extended to be any input that fulfills the arbitrary criteria provided by the "business logic" of a "smart contract", or, simply put, a "script".

 The definition of "owns" is likewise changed.
 Before, we needed only